Flatness

 • A wellbeing spell by Adam Farah;

-• and a scorebook tenderly exploring introverted tomboy and transmasc sounds by Nat Lall.
+• And a scorebook tenderly exploring introverted tomboy and transmasc sounds by Nat Lall.

 QDF is published in partnership with not/nowhere artist workers’ co-operative and has been beautifully designed by Design Print Bind.